 Training and Development.
-We invest in developing our employees to enable us to realize opportunities for growth and contribute to advancing progress on our strategic priorities.
-Our ongoing efforts and initiatives are aimed at attracting, engaging, and developing employees in a thoughtful and meaningful way to support a diverse and inclusive culture.
-We encourage our employees to advance their knowledge and skills and to network with other professionals in order to pursue career advancement and enhance their skills.
+We invest in training and development initiatives to ensure our employees have the skills and tools necessary to successfully contribute towards advancing progress on our strategic priorities and to prepare them to confidently take on new or expanded roles within the organization.
+Our on-going efforts are aimed at attracting, engaging, retaining, and developing employees in a thoughtful and meaningful way to support an inclusive culture.

 Compensation and Benefits.
-We seek to provide fair, competitive compensation and comprehensive benefits to our employees that are designed to attract, retain and motivate employees.
-To align our short- and long-term objectives, our compensation programs consist of base pay, short-term incentives and long-term incentives, including restricted stock unit grants.
-Our wide array of benefits includes medical, dental, and vision insurance plans for employees and their families, life insurance and long-term disability plans, paid time off for holidays, vacation, sick leave, and other personal leave, and health and dependent care savings accounts.
+We aim to provide fair, competitive compensation and a comprehensive benefits program that will attract, retain and motivate employees.
+To align individual performance with our short- and long-term corporate objectives, our compensation programs consist of base pay, short-term incentives and long-term incentives, including restricted stock unit grants.
+Our benefits program currently includes medical, dental, and vision insurance plans for employees and their families, in addition to life insurance and short and long-term disability plans, paid time off for holidays, vacation, sick and other personal leave, and health and dependent care savings accounts.
 We also provide our employees with a 401(k) plan that includes a competitive company match, and employees have access to several other programs, such as our Employee Stock Purchase Program (ESPP).